stayhydated/crate-paths/crates/crate-paths-cli/README.md

 ## Examples

-see each crate in [tests-paths](../../tests-paths), whose README's contains information of the backend used.
+see a basic example in [example](../../example), whose README's contains information of the backend used.